rvoosterhout/node-apcupsd/README.md

-Slightly modified to fix an error I got after running node app.js
+Slightly modified to fix an error I got after running node app.js Also my time remaining is now send to my MQTT broker.

 node-apcupsd
 ============